9 Key Digital Transformation Goals & Objectives (2023)

 6 Factors to Consider Before Setting Digital Transformation Goals

 Before you start setting digital transformation goals, you need to assess how prepared your team is to take on such a large endeavor.
 Here are six factors to consider before beginning your digital transformation process.

 1. Digital maturity

 How prepared is your company to undergo a digital transformation journey?
-Is your team experienced and educated enough to take on new technologies, or what additional training or resources will they need to adjust?
+Is your team experienced and educated enough to adopt new technologies, or what additional training or resources will they need to adjust?

-Knowing where your company currently stands will help direct you where you need to go and prevent you from biting off more than you can chew.
-Understanding your existing limitations or weaknesses can help you better prepare to overcome them when you start implementing new tools and technologies.
+Knowing where your company’s digital maturity helps direct you where you need to go and prevent you from biting off more than you can chew.
+Understanding your limitations or weaknesses can help you better prepare to overcome them when implementing new tools and technologies.